Declarative Overscroll Actions (Explainer)

 The web platform allows for sophisticated scrolling experiences, but it currently lacks a semantic way to utilize “overscroll” space (the area beyond the scroll boundary).

-Common UI patterns like side-menus (swiping past the edge to reveal a menu) or swipe-to-action (swiping a list item to reveal delete buttons) currently rely on complex nested scrollers or JavaScript gesture polyfills.
+Common UI patterns like drawer-menus (swiping past the edge to reveal a menu) or swipe-to-action (swiping a list item to reveal delete buttons) currently rely on complex nested scrollers or JavaScript gesture polyfills.
 These workarounds are difficult to implement, computationally expensive, and often fail to provide accessible alternatives for non-touch users.

 Proposal